lecroy/portfolio2018/bubbles.md

     Uncovering the Real Problem
   </h4>
   <p class="page-body-copy">
-    Our research revealed a critical insight: the true pain point for remote teams wasn't about recording quality or features – it was about uncertainty.
-Teams working across time zones were stuck in a perpetual state of limbo, never knowing when (or if) they'd receive the input or feedback needed to keep projects moving on schedule.
+    I began working with PMs to interview remote workers in our target audience, revelaing a critical insight: the true pain point for remote teams wasn't about recording quality or features – it was about <strong>uncertainty</strong>.

+    Teams working across time zones were stuck in a perpetual state of limbo, never knowing when (or if) they'd receive the input or feedback needed to keep their projects moving on schedule.
 Projects would stall, momentum would fade, and frustration would mount.
 This revelation led to our first major innovation: time-bounded collaboration.
   </p>
   <h4 class="page-body-interior-subhead">
     The Power of Deadlines